 About Dakota Access Pipeline

 The Dakota Access Pipeline (DAPL) is a 1,172-mile-long underground crude oil pipeline.
 It is operated by Energy Transfer Partners (38.2%), Enbridge (27.6%), Phillips 66 (25%) and Marathon Petroleum (9.2%).
 The pipeline begins in the Bakken oil fields in Northwest North Dakota.
 It travels in a more or less straight line south-east, across South Dakota and Iowa, to end in south-central Illinois, specifically at Patoka, Illinois.
 The pipeline pumps about half a million barrels of oil each day.
 The oil is sent to the East Coast refineries and other markets by train, or down another 750 miles to the Gulf Coast through a second pipeline.

 What must happen

 Banks must terminate their financing of the Dakota Access Pipeline construction, as well as the financing of the companies behind the pipeline.

-The pipeline trajectory cuts through Native American sacred territories and unceded Treaty lands, passes within 500 feet (150m) of the Sioux reservation, and threatens air and water resources in the region and further downstream.
+Violation of human rights The pipeline trajectory cuts through Native American sacred territories and unceded Treaty lands, passing within 500 feet of the Sioux reservation.
+It threatens air and water resources in the region and further downstream.
 Several sacred sites were bulldozed during construction, according to the Standing Rock Sioux.

 In response to peaceful, on-site resistance, police from multiple U.S. states and agencies, members of the U.S. National Guard, and armed private security forces used military equipment, tactics and weapons to intimidate, assault, arrest and otherwise commit grievous human rights violations against water protectors and their allies.
 Indiscriminate use of attack dogs, rubber bullets, concussion grenades, tazers and mace were reported, while journalists covering the assault were arrested.
 The violence unleashed by security forces left hundreds severely injured.
 Police used water cannons in sub-zero temperatures, leading to life threatening situations.
 Arrested water protectors were subjected to inhumane treatment such as being strip searched and locked in wire cages compared to “dog kennels”.